Acun Ilıcalı

 Ali Acun Ilıcalı (/tr/; born 29 May 1969) is a Turkish broadcaster, entrepreneur, international TV producer, and businessman.
 He is the owner of the TV channels TV8 and TV8.5, Turkey's digital platform Exxen.
 He is the founder and director of ACUNMEDYA, an international television production company.

 Several documentaries and programs have been made about Ilıcalı's life, covering his career from sports reporter to media mogul.
 From 2018 to 2021, he was listed among the 500 most influential businessmen in the media and entertainment sector by Variety magazine.

 Early years

 Acun Ilıcalı, whose family comes from Turkey's northeast Erzurum Province, was born in Edirne on 29 May 1969.
 He has paternal Azerbaijani ancestry.
+When Ilıcalı was 21 years old, both of his parents died in a car crash, causing him to become depressed and not leave his house for a year.